tirandagan/JS8Call-Settings-Viewer/README.md

 3. **Description Area**: Three-line area below the main content showing detailed information about the selected setting
 4. **Status Bar**: Shows the configuration file path and author information
 5. **Footer**: Displays available keyboard shortcuts
+6. **Valid Values Popup**: Press 'v' to see detailed format information and allowed values for the selected setting

 Each setting is displayed in the table with:
 1. **Setting Name**: The configuration parameter name